 3. Visit a museum

 On a cold or rainy day, duck into a museum for a day's worth of fun and learning.
 Minnesota's museums showcase world-class art, rare artifacts, local history and hands-on exhibits.
-This fall, plan a trip to the always fun Spam Museum in Austin, the new Bell Museum in St. Paul, or the renovated Oliver Kelley Farm in Elk River.
+This fall, plan a trip to the always fun Spam Museum in Austin, the Bell Museum in St. Paul, or the Oliver Kelley Farm in Elk River.

 4. Take a drive

 Minnesota's fall color show progresses from north to south, starting in early September and working its way down the state into mid-October.
 Sign up for fall color updates to get weekly highlights by email, and explore one of these rainbow routes when the colors are at their peak.

 The birthplace of Bob Dylan, Prince, Mason Jennings and more, Minnesota has no shortage of great music.
 Learn more about today's most popular homegrown music acts, and find upcoming shows in our live music calendar.

 The craft beer scene continues to flourish in Minnesota, and fall is the perfect time to sample the flavors.
 Many breweries create special Oktoberfest, pumpkin and other seasonal varieties, available in taprooms and growlers to go.
 Visit the Land of 10,000 Drinks map to plan your fall "brewcation."

 The Vikings, Gophers and Minnesota United soccer team are among the local teams to root for this fall.
 Cheer for the Vikings at the shiny U.S. Bank Stadium in Minneapolis or the United's new Allianz Field in St. Paul.
 Get there on the light rail, including the Green Line from St. Paul.